stuttter/wp-term-order/README.md

 Sort taxonomy terms, your way.

-WP Term Order allows users to order any visible category, tag, or taxonomy term numerically, providing a customized order for their taxonomies.
+WP Term Order allows users to order any visible category, tag, or taxonomy term numerically, providing a customized order for their taxonomy terms.

 # Installation